AndunHH/Dew-Point-Ventilation-Zigbee/README.md

 # Newest Updates:
+September 2025:
+* Formatting of code enforced with CLANG.
+* Explained manual versioning scheme in this [pre-release checklist](preRelease.md).

 July 2025: Update of the [visualization](#recording-the-data-on-the-sd-card-and-visualization).
 Now directly in HTML and javascript.
 Try it out here: [VisualizeData.html](https://andunhh.github.io/Dew-Point-Ventilation-Zigbee/Visualization/VisualizeData.html).

 # Instructions for the dew point ventilator